Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 • Bad smell

 These signs can show that there may be a bacterial infection, cellulitis, or even a wrong diagnosis.
-It could also be a corn, callus, or an even worse skin problem like squamous cell carcinoma.
+It could also be a corn, callus, or even worse skin problem like squamous cell carcinoma.

 When you are not sure, it’s best to talk to a professional and get checked by them.
 You should do this if the pain or tenderness does not get better with rest or normal treatment.